Ace Attorney: Development

 The games developed for the Game Boy Advance and Nintendo DS were created using 2D sprites, initially due to the limitations of the hardware.
 The developers had discussed switching to 3D models ahead of the development of Apollo Justice, but it was not until the Professor Layton crossover, which used 3D to a limited extent, that they realized the Nintendo 3DS could easily support 3D.
 Dual Destinies was developed around the use of 3D graphics, which remained a staple for future games in the series.
 Similarly, Level-5, the developers of the Professor Layton series, also started using 3D graphics after the crossover title.

+In December 2025, Capcom expressed interest in growing the Ace Attorney series into a "core IP", alongside the Mega Man and Devil May Cry franchises.